vladmihalcea/hypersistence-utils/README.md

 * SLF4J
 * Jackson Databind

-### How to remove the Hypersistence Optimizer banner from the log?
+### How to remove the Hypersistence banner from the log?

-#### Why the Hypersistence Optimizer banner?
+#### Why the Hypersistence banner?

-Maintaining this project costs thousands of dollars per year, and, without the support of [Hypersistence](https://hypersistence.io/), this project would have to be abandoned.
+Maintaining this project costs thousands of dollars per year, and, without the support of [Hypersistence](https://hypersistence.io/), this project would have been abandoned a very long time ago.

-> The reason why this banner was added is that, when I enabled GitHub donations, [no one ever donated a single cent]( https://twitter.com/vlad_mihalcea/status/1194584719133958146) to support this project.
+The reason why this banner was added is that, when I enabled GitHub donations, [no one ever donated a single cent]( https://twitter.com/vlad_mihalcea/status/1194584719133958146) to support this project.

-And, spreading the news about the amazing [Hypersistence Optimizer](https://vladmihalcea.com/hypersistence-optimizer/) tool I'm currently building is much more beneficial for the vast majority of Hibernate projects.
+Luckily, there are better ways to support companies that build software that is used by hundreds of thousands of projects.
+So, if you like this framework, you are going to love optimizing your application using the amazing [Hypersistence Optimizer](https://vladmihalcea.com/hypersistence-optimizer/) tool.

 #### Adding Hypersistence Optimizer to your project

-Using Hibernate without [Hypersistence Optimizer](https://vladmihalcea.com/hypersistence-optimizer/) is highly discouraged, hence the reason for that banner.
-You can view it as a `WARN` log message that tells you are risking application performance issues if you don't make sure you use the right JPA mappings and Hibernate configuration properties.
+Using Hibernate without [Hypersistence Optimizer](https://vladmihalcea.com/hypersistence-optimizer/) is not a good idea.
+To avoid risking application performance issues caused by improper usage of JPA and Hibernate configuration properties, mappings, or entity state changes, you should use Hypersistence Optimizer.

 > If you want to see why it's a bad idea to use JPA and Hibernate without a tool that inspects your mappings and configurations, check out this [video presentation](https://www.youtube.com/watch?v=x1nOVct9P2g).